Matej-Basta/backend-test/README.md

 ## Limitations

 You are allowed to make use of any libraries you want, but no libraries directly related to exchange rates.

-Notes:
-- new api must return the currencies with a key "symbols" or "currencies"
-- new api must return the error message in a key "message" or "info"
-- next thing would be to include only the non-repeating currencies
-- all new urls have to have placeholders
-- tests use API calls
-- not all branches tested, because of two same APIs